 The clock man gasped.
 His mouth fell open as he stumbled with his words.
 ‘You are the man who blows the whistle each morning?
 But I set my clock each day by your whistle!’”

-I've made a determination and set a personal goal for the future: Don’t get caught up in depending upon relative truth, but diligently seek, as if for the finest treasure, truth that is unattached, loosened from, and non-manipulated by the agendas of this world.
+Here's the advice that I would offer to myself and all my friends.
+Don’t get caught up in depending upon relative truth, but diligently seek, as if for the finest treasure, truth that is unattached, loosened from, and non-manipulated by the agendas of this world.